 The Center for the Art of East Asia has initiated various kinds of programs to enhance opportunities and methodologies for learning, for sharing information and ideas, and presenting new research.
 The scope of this activity includes conferences and paper publication, collaborative research projects, developing library resources, building digital databases of visual materials, sponsoring graduate student trips to study museum collections, and organizing exhibitions.

-The Center for the Art of East Asia and the Department of Art History at the University of Chicago accept applications for a one-year Postdoctoral Scholar with possible extension and concurrent Lecturer appointment.
-We seek an outstanding scholar in Chinese art history who will further his/her own research at the University of Chicago.
-The holder of this position 1) is required to be in residence, 2) conducts research in a stated field of concentration under the mentorship of a faculty member, 3) participates in regular colloquia and workshops in the Center and Department, and 4) may be requested to teach one course each year.
+The Center for the Art of East Asia and the Department of Art History at the University of Chicago invites applications for a one-year Postdoctoral Scholar position with possible extension and concurrent Lecturer appointment that is expected to begin during Academic Year 2017-2018.
+We seek an outstanding scholar in East Asian art history who will further his/her own research at the University of Chicago.
+The holder of this position 1) is required to be in residence, 2) conducts research in a stated field of concentration under the mentorship of a faculty member, 3) participates in regular colloquia and workshops in the Center and Department, and 4) teaches one course each year.
+This position is expected to begin September 1, 2019, or as soon as possible thereafter.
 The position is benefits-eligible and may be extended for an additional year upon satisfactory review.
-Applicants must have received their Ph.D. degree before the award of the postdoctoral position and not more than five years previously.

 The Center has sponsored a number of trips to museums around the country, taking groups of graduate students to visit museums with important collections of Asian art to provide opportunities to meet with museum curators and other staff, and to understand their vital roles.
 As much of the research in the field of art must be conducted outside the classroom and library with actual works of art, it is important for young scholars to acquaint themselves with holdings of museums in America and around the world, and to be able to develop collaborative relations with them.